 Think about it, you use multiple ad networks for all your apps.
 Each network reports data in slightly different way from one another.
 Remember the game Snake?
 Imagine you are the developer of a Snake app and are monetizing your user base with 3 ad networks.
 When setting up each network, you name the app “Snake” in one, “snake” (capitalization does matter!) in another, and in the last one “snake the mobile game”.
 Each one of those names is going to be sorted as a different app when collected by your automation tool.
 Whoops.

 Don’t fret yet my friend!
-With an automated normalization you can create common naming conventions so all your data comes into the platform aligned.
-By creating rules, you can ensure that your data aggregation tool keeps sailing smoothly by automatically renaming line items while it imports into your report center.
+Automated data normalization enables to create rules and apply your naming conventions to incoming data.
+This way, you can ensure that your data keeps sailing smoothly by automatically renaming line items while it imports into your dashboard.
 All hail the one true “Snake”!

 Sloth: Collect it and forget it.